Th0dium/DGlider/README.md

-Glidra
+# Glidra

-Glidra is an experimental mouse gesture engine built with AutoHotkey and Python, aiming to bring modular control and productivity boosts to your desktop through simple drag gestures.
+**Glidra** is a modular mouse gesture engine designed to enhance productivity through customizable directional gestures.
+Built with AutoHotkey and Python, it offers a flexible configuration system and aims to support GUI-based gesture editing.

-🔧 Features (Planned / WIP)
-⚙️ Fully customizable mouse gestures per hotkey
+## Features

-🖱️ Directional gesture recognition (Up / Down / Left / Right / Default)
+- Directional gesture recognition: Up / Down / Left / Right / Default
+- Per-hotkey gesture mapping

-🧠 Command mapping: key sequences or built-in functions (e.g., window snap)
+- Trigger key sequences or built-in functions

-📁 Configurable via external .json files
+- Configurable via external `.json` files

-🪟 GUI interface for gesture management (in progress)
+- GUI for editing gesture profiles (work in progress)

-🧩 Modular design: plan to assemble custom scripts dynamically based on user-selected functions
+- Designed with modularity in mind

-📌 Project Status
+## Project Status

-Glidra is still in its early development stage.
-The core gesture engine is functional and script-based.
+Glidra is in early development.
+The gesture engine is functional and supports external config files.
+A basic GUI is under development to manage gestures and enable dynamic script generation based on user-defined features.
-We're currently working on:

-Designing a minimal GUI to load and edit gesture configurations

-Allowing plug-and-play function modules

-Preparing the project for GitHub showcase and portfolio use

-This is a side project, actively developed in free time.
-Feedback and suggestions are welcome.
+This project is built gradually as a personal side project and is not yet feature-complete.

-📦 Tech Stack
+## Tech Stack
-AutoHotkey v1

-Python (Tkinter for GUI, future expansion to PyQt possible)

-JSON for config structure
+- AutoHotkey (core gesture engine)
+- Python (Tkinter-based GUI)
+- JSON (configuration format)

+## Getting Started

+1. Clone this repository.
+2. Run `gestures.ahk` to activate the gesture engine.
+3. Press one of the defined hotkeys (e.g., Ctrl + Alt + 1), move the mouse in a direction, and trigger the assigned action.

+The GUI component is still under development and will be added in future commits.

-📁 Folder Structure (Preview)
+## Folder Structure (Planned)
-css
-Sao chép
-Chỉnh sửa

 Glidra/
-│
-├── gestures.ahk            ; Core gesture engine
+├── gestures.ahk # Core gesture engine
 ├── config/
-│   └── gestures.json       ; Gesture mapping per hotkey
+│ └── gestures.json # Gesture mapping
 ├── gui/
-│   └── main.py             ; GUI for editing gestures (WIP)
+│ └── main.py # GUI editor (WIP)
-├── README.md
-└── ...
+└── README.md
-🚀 Getting Started
-Clone the repo

-Run gestures.ahk

-Drag mouse with modifier key (e.g., Ctrl + Alt + 1) to trigger configured gestures (more setup details will be provided once GUI is ready)
+shell
+Sao chép
+Chỉnh sửa

-📄 License
+## License

-This project is open-source, under a permissive license (TBD).
-Use, modify, or contribute freely.
+To be determined.